smd67/youtube_scraper/README.md

-# YouTube Channel Reccomender
+# YouTube Channel Recommender
-This is a simple project that will reccomend YouTube channels for you based on a search string.
+This is a simple project that will recommend YouTube channels for you based on a search string.

 Videos are queried by a search string and evaluated on the following criteria.